 Motion to Quash a Subpoena; and

-Motion to Dismiss or for a conference call; or requests to change the location of the hearing.
-Not every appeal will need a Motion.
+Motion to Dismiss or for Summary Judgment*.

+Not every matter will need a Motion.

-Evidence
+Evidence:

-At least ten days before the hearing, you may ask the BSEA to issue a subpoena* to anyone you want the BSEA to order to testify at the hearing.
+At least ten days before the hearing, you may ask the BSEA to issue a subpoena* to anyone you want the BSEA to order to testify at the hearing and/or provide documents.
 This request must be in writing.

 You must get all the documents you want the Hearing Officer to consider to the BSEA and the other party at least five business days before hearing date.
 These are your exhibits*.
-They must be submitted in a three-ring binder with an index.
+They must be submitted in a binder with an index.
 Each document must be numbered.
 Please check the BSEA Reference Manual for organizational instructions.

-You must also include a list of all the witnesses you intend to present at the hearing.
+You must also include a list of all the witnesses you intend to present at the hearing five business days before the hearing.

 Call your witnesses to be sure they know the time and location of the hearing.
 Alert the other party and the Hearing Officer if you learn of any potential problems with witness schedules.